lyteword/chspurgeon-tod/volume-7/psalm-133.md

 **Verse 1.** Christian unity.

-1\.Its admirable excellences.
+1\.
+Its admirable excellences.

-2\.The signs of its existence.
+2\.
+The signs of its existence.

-3\.The causes of its decay.
+3\.
+The causes of its decay.

-4\.The means of its renewal.
+4\.
+The means of its renewal.

 **Verse 1.** The saints are here contemplated,

-1\.In their brotherhood.
+1\.
+In their brotherhood.

-2\.In their concord.
+2\.
+In their concord.

-3\.In their felicity.— *W. J.*
+3\.
+In their felicity.— *W. J.*

 **Verses 1-3.** Six blessings which dwell with unity.

-1\.Goodness.
+1\.
+Goodness.

-2\.Pleasure.
+2\.
+Pleasure.

-3\.Anointing.
+3\.
+Anointing.

-4\.Dew.
+4\.
+Dew.

-5\.God's blessing.
+5\.
+God's blessing.

-6\.Eternal life.
+6\.
+Eternal life.

 **Verses 1-3.**

-1\.The contemplation: brethren dwelling together in unity.
+1\.
+The contemplation: brethren dwelling together in unity.

 (a) In a family.